iovannapopova/CatPerson/README.md

 ### WebService

 Resource struct represents the single endpoint on the backend.
 We put everything we need to make a request to the server and to parse a response in this struct.
 Since it is a generic struct we can specify the type which will represent the server response and take advantage of Swift's strong typing.
 Inspired by objc.io

+I think the next step for me would be increasing the tests coverage, improving the downloading of the images, using an appropriate size of them.